muratk5n/thirdwave/en/README.md

 ---

-Heat pumps are better than pure-electrical (resistance) heating as they use some gas inside, also clean, but will still cause an uptick in electricity usage..
+Heat pumps are better than pure electrical (resistance) heating as they use some gas inside, also clean, but will still cause an uptick in electricity usage..
 Depending on the price of electricity in a country that can hurt budgets.
 Everything about electricity, from its